 CPSI Public Health certified capabilities were developed to be purchased as a separate module, which requires extensive configuration to be setup to be used.
-As such, CPSI will perform Interactive Testing for these criteria using a near-prod environment that is set up as a mirror of Real-World Deployed Environments.
+As such, CPSI will perform Interactive Testing for these criteria using a non-customer production environment that is set up in production but has not yet been configured to any customer sites due to lack of adoption.